BOOK REVIEW: “The Third Wave – An Entrepreneur’s Vision of the Future” by Steve Case

 Armed with such a life experience, Case has a lot to say about the present and future development of the Internet, which he defines as the “third wave” and which, according to him, is already upon us.

 The term “third wave” as he uses it does not mean the same thing as Alvin Toffler did in his 1970s futurology bestseller also entitled “The Third Wave.”
 In that book, human history was classified in three phases, first agriculture, then industrialization, and finally the rise of the Web as a third “wave.”
-Incidentally, in case you’re wondering, Case has every right to use the same title as Toffler: a book title cannot be copyrighted; and by picking the same title, he wanted to mark his appreciation for Toffler’s book that had been his favorite in college (one of mine too).
+Incidentally, in case you’re wondering, Case has every right to use the same title as Toffler: a book title cannot be copyrighted; and by picking the same title, he wanted to mark his appreciation for Toffler’s book that had been his favorite in college, to learn more about copyrights, there are some copywriting lessons you can take online.

 What Steve Case means in his book is that the Internet has now entered a third phase.